top of page

 • Use scatter feeding as part of a daily routine to build positive habits.

 A note of caution: Scatter feeding is not suitable for every situation.
-In multi-dog households, food scattered across a shared space can trigger resource guarding and conflict — feed dogs separately, or supervise closely.
-Avoid scattering raw or wet food on carpeted surfaces or areas that cannot be cleaned easily.
-And if your dog shows no interest in scatter feeding, don't force it — some dogs, particularly those with low food motivation or sensory sensitivities, may need a different enrichment approach.
+In multi dog households, food scattered across a shared space can trigger resource guarding and conflict, feed dogs separately, or supervise closely.
+And if your dog shows no interest in scatter feeding, don't force it some dogs particularly those with low food motivation or sensory sensitivities, may need a different enrichment approach.

 Comments